stewsmith/colors/README.md

 ### TODO
 1. implement Grunt watch
 1. make student scroll more clear (start in middle, gray background, directions that fade on scroll)
+1. Error for student if room doesn't exist